-The No Action alternative would not be an effective alternative because potential risks from ingestion of groundwater would continue to exist.
+The No Action alternative would not be an effective alternative because potential risks from exposure to soils and ingestion of groundwater would continue to exist.

-For the Presumptive Remedy alternative, construction of the landfill cover would be completed in approximately six months.
+For the Presumptive Remedy alternative, construction of the landfill cover would be completed in approximately three to five months.
 During this time, no exposure to hazardous substances would occur in the community.
 Potential risks to construction workers would primarily be associated with equipment movement.
 Any wetlands disturbed during the remedial action will be minimal and will be restored.